LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     See also Run section on switches b2news\_facExB\_... for more details.
 A spatial fac\_ExB profile is also possible, see Numerics section for details.

+.. index:: b2tiner_inert

+``b2tiner_inert``    type: ``real``    default: ``1.0``
+    Real parameter which multiplies the ion inertial current.

+.. index:: b2tfhe_dia_cur

+``b2tfhe_dia_cur``    type: ``real``    default: ``1.0``
+    Real parameter which multiplies the diamagnetic current.

+.. index:: b2tfhe_vdia_par

+``b2tfhe_vdia_par``    type: ``real``    default: ``1.0``
+    Real parameter which multiplies the convective heat flux due to grad B-drift of guiding centers in non-modified heat fluxes of electrons and ions.

 .. index:: b2tfhe_neutral

 ``b2tfhe_neutral``    type: ``real``    default: ``0.0``
-    Real parameter which multiplies ion-neutral current.
+    Real parameter which multiplies the ion-neutral current.
-    If b2tfhe\_neutral is 0 then ion-neutral current is switched off otherwise ion-neutral current is switched on.
+    If b2tfhe\_neutral is 0 then the ion-neutral current is switched off otherwise the ion-neutral current is switched on.
+    The ion-neutral current also requires either the diamagnetic or ExB drifts to be turned on as well.

+.. index:: b2tinnt_fchin_in_core

+``b2tinnt_fchin_in_core``    type: ``integer``    default: ``0``
+    Integer switch to turn off or on the ion-neutral current in the core region (applies to coupled runs only).
+This is recommended in cases where the neutral densities are very low in the core region and the ion-neutral current is likely to vary widely from one iteration to the next as a result of Monte-Carlo noise.
+    If fchin\_in\_core.eq.0 (default), then fchin is set to zero in the core.
+    If fchin\_in\_core.eq.1, then fchin is unchanged.

+.. index:: b2tfhe_PSch

+``b2tfhe_PSch``    type: ``real``    default: ``1.0``
+    Real parameter which multiplies the Pfirsch-Schlueter electron heat flux and conductivity.

 .. index:: b2tfhe_vis_par

 ``b2tfhe_vis_par``    type: ``real``    default: ``0.0``
-    Real parameter which multiplies current driven by parallel viscosity.
+    Real parameter which multiplies the current driven by parallel viscosity.
-    If b2tfhe\_vis\_par is 0 then viscosity-driven current is switched off otherwise viscosity-driven current is switched on.
+    If b2tfhe\_vis\_par is 0 then the viscosity-driven current is switched off otherwise the viscosity-driven current is switched on.

 .. index:: b2tfhe_vis_q

 ``b2tfhe_vis_q``    type: ``real``    default: ``1.0``
-    Real parameter which multiplies current driven by heat viscosity effects.
+    Real parameter which multiplies the current driven by heat viscosity effects.

 .. index:: b2tfhe_stochastic